MJFND/MicrosoftAzure/AzureCLI/Readme.md

 <br /><b>In order to create a resource group switch to resource manager mode.</b><br />
-Resource group contains all the resources for Azure solution. <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview" target="_blank">Learn More</a>
+Resource group contains all the resources for Azure solution.
+It is used to allow users to manage all the resources efficiently.<a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview" target="_blank">Learn More</a>
 ```
 azure config mode arm
 ```